-Graduates of Business Administration - Human Resources Programs carry out human resources functions within the domestic and international business environments.
+Graduates of Business - Human Resources Programs carry out human resources functions within the Canadian business environment.
 Graduates have therefore demonstrated achievement of vocational learning outcomes which relate to both business in general and human resources in particular.

-Graduates of the Business Administration - Human Resources Programs are prepared to implement and evaluate plans for staffing, performance management\, training, employee and labour relations, health and safety, and benefits and compensation administration functions.
-They are also able to apply communication, information technology, teamwork, leadership and organizational development\ strategies to support the human resources activities of an organization.
-In addition, graduates are able to contribute to a number of more complex functions supporting organizational effectiveness, including applying principles of financial analysis and control, collaborating in the design of an organization's human resources plan, and in the preparation of an organization's business plan.
-Graduates are prepared to contribute to the assessment, analysis, and solving of human resources problems.
+Graduates of the Business - Human Resources Programs are prepared to participate in staffing, performance management\, training, employee relations, health and safety, and benefits and compensation administration functions.
+They are also able to apply communication, information technology, teamwork, and organizational development\ strategies to support the human resources activities of an organization.

-Graduates of Business Administration - Human Resources Programs are employed in a broad range of private, public, and not-for-profit sectors of business and industry including manufacturers, retailers, banks and other financial institutions, medical facilities, government offices, human resources consulting firms, and other large and small businesses.
+Graduates of Business - Human Resources Programs are employed in a broad range of private, public, and not-for-profit sectors of business and industry including manufacturers, retailers, banks and other financial institutions, medical facilities, government offices, human resources consulting firms, and other large and small businesses.

 There are opportunities for graduates to pursue further educational qualifications; through articulation agreements between the colleges and universities, graduates may be granted credits towards a degree.
-Students should contact individual colleges for further details of a college's articulation agreements with universities and other degree granting institutions.
+Students should contact individual colleges for further details of a college's articulation agreements with universities and other degree-granting institutions.